 Master Transit Plan

-After months of gathering public input and analyzing data, three alternative service plans have been developed for public comment.
+After months of gathering public input and analyzing data, three alternative service plans were developed for public comment.
 Two of the alternatives are cost-neutral, meaning PRT could move forward with the implementation of either plan without spending any more money than they do today.
 The third plan is financially unconstrained, meaning it represents a vision for the future and identifies options for system expansion if additional funding resources become available.

 We believe these recommendations will provide better service for most riders, but we want to hear from you, the community before we make final decisions.